rayforge-math/NvidiaDatabaseScanner/README.md

 - If it reports "Not Found", verify that `dotnet publish` completed without errors.
 - Check whether your **Firewall or Antivirus** is blocking `geckodriver.exe` from executing.

-### 3. Terminal Location

-The scanner is designed to be **stationary**.
-It uses absolute paths for all operations — your terminal will remain in the same directory where you started the script, even after completion.

 ---

 ## Automation Logic